it-economics/itea-be/kata-instructions.md

 ### Exercise 5

-Actuator and logging
+**Actuator and logging.**
-Spring actuator also provide the possibility to expose logfiles via an endpoint
+Spring Actuator also provides the possibility to expose logfiles via an endpoint.

 1. **Discuss with the group:**
    - Why can it be a security problem?